 Given the big names in attendance, the deals that get done on the show floor, and the revenue-generating opportunities for your business, you cannot afford to blend into the background when you attend an aviation trade show.

-If you’ve ever invested a significant amount of money in a trade show booth that you felt didn’t do justice to your offering and come away feeling shortchanged, this article is for you.
+If you have ever invested a significant amount of money in a trade show booth that you felt didn’t do this and came away feeling shortchanged, this article is for you.

-We explain the key challenges aviation exhibitors face, what they need from their booth environments, and why partnering with an experienced exhibit provider is critical to success.
+We explain the key challenges aviation exhibitors face, what they need from their booth, and why partnering with an experienced exhibit provider is critical to success.

 The unique challenges of exhibiting at an aviation trade show